dtmurphy6/the_real_estate_agents/README.md

 What state has the highest average rating?

-What city/state has the highest average square footage?
+What state has the highest average square footage?

-What is the most common square footage by city/state?
+What is the most common square footage by state?

 # Sources of data